 Now is the time to get moving on a regular exercise routine.
 Even moderate exercise, like gentle walking or taking the stairs instead of the elevator, relieves stress and improves mood.
 Establish daily habits now and they will serve you well throughout your life.

 Studies suggest that walking or hiking in nature can reduce stress and improve memory, attention, and vitality.
 Nearby Clinton Lake offers hiking trails, a marina and sand beach, all of which are a quick reprieve from studying.
 The Lawrence Loop offers 22 miles of walking, hiking and biking trails to explore.

 The Ambler Student Recreation Center has plenty of great options.
-Whether you like sand volleyball, swimming, cycling, lifting, group fitness classes or rock climbing, more movement is good for your mental and physical health.
+Whether you like sand volleyball, cycling, lifting, group fitness classes or rock climbing, more movement is good for your mental and physical health.
 Up for a little friendly competition?
 Try some intramural sports!

 Free online yoga classes are available to all students, staff and faculty throughout the week and at various times.
 Classes are taught by KU Law graduate and owner of Vast Yoga Studio, Katie Harpstrite, L'07.
 You’ll find this is a great way to unplug, distress and relax.
 The class schedule and Zoom links will be provided via Dean Mai’s weekly newsletter.

 Sleep has a profound impact on our mood, emotional resilience and ability to focus and learn.
 Sleep needs vary, but the average adult needs 6-8 hours a day to feel refreshed and alert.

 Sleep problems can contribute to depression and anxiety, weight irregularity and other challenges.
 To make matters worse, alcohol and nighttime computer use can both interfere with sleep.
 In short, sleep problems add to your stress and make you less able to cope.